-To assist students who wish to enroll in School of Career Education courses but cannot pay the full fee at the time of registration, students have the option of a payment plan to pay course fees.
-A payment plan option is available through a Tuition Management System.
+To assist students who wish to enroll in School of Career Education courses but cannot pay the full tuition at the time of registration, students have the option of a payment plan to pay tuition.
+A payment plan option is available through our Financial Aid Department.
+All payment plans will be automatic debit from students bank account through our Tuition Management System.